Blackwulf: Fictional character biography

-Just as Lucian caught up with Deathlok in a series of tunnels where he was aiding homeless people against the Sewer King alongside Daredevil, Lucian decided to wait with his questions to assist the homeless from bombs planted to harm them by Walter Jenkins.
-Lucian saved Deathlok from being slain by one of the bombs.
-When he was finally able to ask Deathlok questions, Lucian was told by Deathlok (Manning) that nothing he could tell Lucian would change a thing in his world, because their fates had already been sealed.
-Lucian asked Deathlok to join the Underground Legion, but Deathlok replied that he had to sort himself out first before he could be of use to anyone.
+Blackwulf catches up with Deathlok in a series of tunnels where he was aiding homeless people against the Sewer King alongside Daredevil, Blackwulf decides to wait with his questions to assist the homeless from bombs.
+When he was finally able to ask Deathlok questions, Blackwulf is told that his fate has already been sealed.
+Lucian asks Deathlok to join the Underground Legion, but Deathlok replies that he had to sort himself out first before he could be of use to anyone.

-Apparently brought to Armechadon by Khult, Blackwulf joined the Underground Legion in battling Lord Tantalus and his Peacekeepers and found himself reunited with his mother, Nirvana.
-Wishing to end her suffering, no matter the sacrifice to himself, Blackwulf absorbed the Black Legacy which surrounded her into himself, regaining his birthmark but setting her free.
-Blackwulf then attacked his Lord Tantalus, and recalling instructions from Khult focused on positive energies.
-Blackwulf absorbed his father's Black Legacy into himself, with the result of temporarily displacing his father's ego.
-Lucian was also transformed so that now his skin was completely black.
+Apparently brought to Armechadon by Khult, Blackwulf joins the Underground Legion in battling Lord Tantalus and his Peacekeepers and reunites with his mother, Nirvana.
+Wishing to end her suffering, Blackwulf absorbs Nirvana's Black Legacy into himself, regaining his birthmark but setting her free.

 Powers and abilities

-Lucian also possesses enhanced strength and durability.
+Lucian possesses enhanced strength and durability.
 As a result of his heritage, Lucian is afflicted with Black Legacy, a form of energy that can instantly destroy anything living upon contact.
 Lucian bears a birthmark of a stripe along the left side of his face, which is a representation of the Black Legacy within him.
 When using his powers, this stripe covers the entire left half of his face.

 The Shadowlance lets Lucian channel the Black Legacy bound by his anger and rage into energy blasts.